 Should I just Plead Guilty and get it over with?

 No. Never.
 It is common to feel ashamed or guilty after being arrested for DUI.
-But never plead guilty prior to consulting an experienced DUI lawyer.
+But never plead guilty prior to consulting an experienced DUI defense lawyer.
 You never know if there’s evidence (or a lack of evidence) unlawfully gathered, or if regulations and protocols were not followed which would warrant its suppression.
 By pleading guilty, you’ve sealed your fate.
 Call first to speak with an experienced attorney at the Law Office of Erin Bradley McAleer and proceed with the right information.

 If there are no potential issues that could cause additional charges, we never advise you to plead right away in case the prosecutor offers only that you plead guilty “as charged” That’s because we believe our clients hired us to vigorously fight to protect their interests.
 It’s easier for anyone to plead right away without any representation or effort.
 But we were hired for a reason.
 We can create opportunities by challenging the prosecutor’s evidence and refusing to simply plead guilty to the underlying charge.